phusion/passenger-ruby-websocket-demo/README.md

 ## Testing

-Perform a request and see it in action:
+Once the server is started, perform a request and see it in action:

     wssh localhost:3000/